markolbert/ProgrammingUtilities/docs/dependency.md

 |Unprotect|decrypts text|<ul><li>**encryptedText** (string): the text to decrypt</li><li>**decrypted** (out string?): the decrypted text, if the decryption succeeded</li></ul>|

 Both methods return true if they succeed or false if they fail.

+#### Deprecated Services
+The class `XamlJ4JCompositionRoot<>` provides a way to register design-time and run-time viewmodels which implement the same interface.
+I found this useful in an earlier stage of my learning WPF.
+I've since found the capability to be unnecessary.
+It will be removed at some point.

+By default, all instances of `XamlJ4JCompositionRoot<>` do not support using viewmodel dependencies.
+You can override the default by specifying `useViewModelDependency: true` in the constructor call.

 [table of contents](#Table-of-Contents)